johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 ## Reaping Child Processes and Avoiding Zombies
 Once a child process has terminated, `wait()` signals the operating system that the process has completed.
 This permits the operating system to *reap* the process.
 Reaping terminated processes frees up system resources used for process data structures.

 If `wait()` is not called then the child process will run but once terminated, will continue to consume system resources.
 This is referred to as a *zombie* state.
-For processes that have long-running times and spawn multiple children throughout their execution, it is vital that they reap their children to free resources.
+For processes that have long-running times and spawn multiple children throughout their execution, they must reap their children to free resources.

 ## Additional Reading & Sources
 [http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-intro.pdf](http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-intro.pdf)